 Parklands Trilogy by Victor Kelleher

-Still travelling down memory lane but not as far back as Katherine takes us, the next book on my list is a trilogy called Parklands, published more than twenty years ago.
+Still travelling down memory lane but not as far back as Katherine takes us, the next book on my list is from a trilogy called Parklands, published more than twenty years ago.
 These books had a strong impact on my early writing days.
 They gave me an insight into the world of paranormal and fantasy writing.
 The Parklands trilogy was written before the surge of dystopian and apocalyptic YA books that now fill our YA book shelves.
 Parklands is a loosely-linked trilogy, superbly written by the multi-award winning Australian Young Adult Fantasy writer Victor Kelleher.
 Victor was born on the 1st of January, 1939 in England.
 He lived in South Africa before moving to Australia in 1976.
-He has had a multitude of books published since this trilogy’s publication.
-In fact, he has so many there are too many to list here, but this is a link to Victor Kelleher’s Goodreads Page that will:
+He has had a multitude of books published since this trilogy’s release.
+There are so many the list would be too long to put here.
+But if you are interested, you can try this link to Victor Kelleher’s Goodreads Page.